nanw1103/easyflow2/README.md

 # easyflow2
-Simple workflow engine with context mapping and persistence
+Simple workflow engine with context mapping and persistence (WIP)